 - Check the voltage and current; it should be in accordance with the electrical specifications described on the unit nameplate.
-A voltage variation of +/- 10% of nameplate utilization voltage is acceptable except in three-phase systems where voltage variations must not exceed 2%. - Look for wiring errors; check for loose terminal screws where wire connections have been made on both the lineand low-voltage terminal boards. - Check for dirty filters; a ctogged filter can cause the unit's safety cutouts to stop unit operation. - 4.
+A voltage variation of +/- 10% of nameplate utilization voltage is acceptable. - Look for wiring errors; check for loose terminal screws where wire connections have been made on both the line- and low-voltage terminal boards. - Check for dirty filters; a clogged filter can cause the unit's safety curoust to stop unit operation. - 4.
 Verify that the supply and return piping is properly connected to the inlet and outlet connections on the unit.
-When the unit is in the cooling mode under ARI conditions, the leaving water temperature is approximately 10° F warmer than the entering water temperature at 3 GPM/ton. - 5.
-If the fan falls to operate, check to see that the fan wheel turns freely and that it is secured to the shaft.
-Also, determine whether the fan operates during both the heating and cooling modes. - If the checks described above fail to reveal the problem and the unit still fails to operate, contact a trained service (comician for proper diagnosis and repair of the equipment.
+When the unit is in the cooling mode under ARI conditions, the leaving water temperature is approximately 10° F warmer than the entering water temperature at 3 GPM/ ton. - If the fan fails to operate, check to see that the fan wheel turns freely and that it is secured to the shaft.
+Also, determine whether the fan operates during both the heating and cooling modes. - If the checks described above fail to reveal the problem and fae unit still fails to operate, contact a trained service technician for proper diagnosis and repair of the equipment.